EarthLink Internet in Kansas at a Glance

 EarthLink's Kansas service shines in the KC metro (including Overland Park and Olathe) where Google Fiber and AT&T fiber are available.
 Wichita and Topeka also have coverage, with fixed wireless for additional communities.
 Because EarthLink operates as a reseller partnering with established infrastructure providers, coverage can change as new fiber deployments reach additional neighborhoods.

 The best way to confirm EarthLink availability at your specific Kansas address is to check by ZIP code on our availability tool.
-Service availability, plan options, and exact speeds can vary even within the same city, so an address-level check gives you the most accurate picture of what EarthLink can offer at your location.
-Competitors in Kansas include AT&T, Cox Communications, and Google Fiber (KC metro), so comparing options ensures you find the best fit for your needs and budget.
+Service availability, plan options.
+Exact speeds can vary even within the same city, so an address-level check gives you the most accurate picture of what EarthLink can offer at your location.
+Competitors in Kansas include AT&T, Cox Communications.
+Google Fiber (KC metro), so comparing options ensures you find the best fit for your needs and budget.

 EarthLink Kansas FAQ